cranjesh/images-test/TheSoldiersLegacyThorough.md

 I frowned.
 "So this isn’t just supply theft?"

-"Not remotely," Mycroft said.
+"Not remotely," Mycroft declared.
 "Blackwood’s records hold enough leverage to topple men of considerable power.
 Hawthorne, it seems, is one of them."

 Holmes set the papers down.
 "A tangled web indeed."
 He glanced at Mycroft.
 "Your assistance is, as always, invaluable."